-Last Updated on September 12, 2021
+Last Updated on February 9, 2023

 1. Cow’s milk/Cow’s milk protein

 2. Peanut-based foods

-The substance in peanuts that causes food allergies is called “Ara h”.
-This substance is not absorbed in the digestive system, it stays directly into the mother’s milk.
-When a baby consumes this Ara hthrough breastfeeding, he/she might develop peanut allergy later in baby’s life.
-Only consider to eat peanuts if you know the two latest generations of your family don’t have any allergic reaction.
+The substance in peanuts that causes food allergies is called Ara h.
+This substance is not absorbed into the digestive system; it goes directly into the mother’s milk.
+When a baby consumes this Ara h through breastfeeding, he/she might develop a peanut allergy later in life.
+Only consider eating peanuts if you know the two latest generations of your family don’t have any allergic reactions.

 3. Energy drinks

 Energy drinks are not recommended for breastfeeding mums because of artificial sweeteners and other harmful ingredients like erythritol and aspartame.
 These things are known to have adverse effects on the mother’s health and also cause damage to the baby through the mother’s breast milk.
 For example, artificial sugar is not food for babies, so it can’t be digested properly by them, which can lead to excessive crying in infants.

 If you are craving sweet drinks, think of citrus fruits and their juices.
 They are one of the best breastfeeding foods which are beneficial to the baby’s body.
 These citrus juices like orange, pomelo or grapefruits carry a high amount of fibre and vitamins, which help mothers stay away from dehydration and constipation while giving a good energy boost at the same time.

 The amount of caffeine intake varies depending on the types of drink you have.
 Coffee, soda, water or strong green tea are the ones you should limit to maintain a balanced diet.
 You might have had two or three cups of coffee or tea before, but you should reduce that amount when breastfeeding a newborn.
 For better breast milk production and quality, try to replace them with herbal teas full of calming ingredients like chamomile, peppermint, ginger, lemongrass or lavender.